Supu-27/django-todo-cicd/README.md

 ## step 3 : Set up  of AWS EC2 instance
 1. Create the ec2 instance with following details
-2. Name : Django-Application
+2. Name : Django-project
-3. AMI : Ubuntu 18 LTS
+3. AMI : Ubuntu 20.04 LTS
-4. Key Pair : Lap_Connect
+4. Key Pair : Django
 5. SG : Allowing SSH at Port 22

 Make connection with EC2 Instance using git bash CLI with the help of key pair